kkkaslikar/making-evenly-spaced-probes/oligominer-new-pipeline-explanation.md

 3. Removing the multi-mapped probes using the `outputClean.py` script.
 This produces a `BED` file with the genomic co-ordinates (start and end positions) of each of the sequences.

+4. The R script `checking-chromosome-number.R` to:
+    * Change chromosome nomenclature from Ensembl to UCSC
+    * Modify genomic co-ordinates
+    * Filter for consisten T~m~ (for further use in `structureCheck.py`)

-4. Using the `structureCheck.py` script to check for possible secondary structures within our probes.
+5. Using the `structureCheck.py` script to check for possible secondary structures within our probes.
 Probes are filtered further.

+6. `spacing-probes.R` to space the probes and visualise spacing.

 # Probe length